 Running Cubase/Nuendo on systems with hybrid-architecture CPUs utilizing performance and efficiency cores (P-Cores/E-Cores), such as the 12th Gen Intel® Core™ Alder Lake or newer, can lead to audio dropouts and reduced performance.

 Windows 11 is recommended for CPUs with hybrid-architecture.
-The included "Thread Director" assigns tasks to available cores to use as many cores as possible simultaneously.
-However, tests have shown that tasks which are not in focus and run in background, such as rendering jobs, minimized windows or real-time audio tasks, could end up on the much slower E-Cores.
+The Windows scheduling and Intel's "Thread Director" assign tasks to available cores to use as many cores as possible simultaneously.
+However, tests have shown that tasks which are not in focus and run in the background, such as rendering jobs, minimized windows or real-time audio tasks, could end up on the much slower E-Cores.

 Disable the E-Cores in the UEFI/BIOS setup (if accessible)Depending on the UEFI/BIOS setup, this option should be available in the advanced CPU setup.